-About NHGRI's Minority Action Plan
+About NHGRI's Diversity Action Plan

 The National Human Genome Research Institute (NHGRI) is committed to increasing the number of individuals from underrepresented minority groups who have the training to pursue careers in genome and ethical, legal and social implications (ELSI) research.
 Genome research offers tremendous challenges and opportunities for improving human health and ELSI research offers the chance to explore some of the most profound ethical, legal and social issues of our time.
 NHGRI wants the best minds to participate in this work.
 There are extraordinary career opportunities in genome and ELSI research that all should share in.